Ethan-Chew/Quizzzy/docs/features/FlashletSharing&Downloading.md

-# Global Search and Auto-Generated Flashlets.
+# Flashlet Sharing / Collaboration & Downloading
 For [Charlotte's](https://github.com/mellamadrama) Stage 2 feature, I developed two feature, the first allowing users to share their flashlets with other user through a generated QR code.
 Second is allowing users to download their flashlet(s) into pdf files on their devices.

 ### Breakdown of Features Developed